troyat88/README-GENERATOR/README.md

 [Tests](#Tests)

 ## Installation
-undefined
+Install from Github

 ## Usage
-toy
+answer prompts, Generator will create file when done

 ## Contributing
-troy
+Fork Repo, Commit from remote branch

 ## Tests
-troy
+Test as needed

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Questions
 https://github.com/troyat88
-If you have any questions or recommendations please contact me at troyat88
+If you have any questions or recommendations please contact me at troyat88@gmail.com